-A crazy layer-cake of culinary influences.
-Sicily's ancient cuisine continues to rely on a few key island-grown ingredients: shellfish and citrus, tuna and swordfish. pistachios, hazelnuts and almonds, ricotta and wild herbs.
-Traditional ties to the land run deep here.
-Talk to the septuagenarian chef at a Catania restaurant and she'll not only confide that she still uses her grandmother's recipe for pasta alla Norma, but will also share the poetic imagery that links it to Mt Etna: the tomatoes are lava. the aubergines cinders, the basil leafy greenery, the ricotta snow.
-Modern chefs may play with the details, but Sicily's timeless recipes - from the simplest cannolo to the most exquisitely spiced fish couscous live on.
+A delectable layer-cake of culinary influences, Sicily's ancient cuisine continues to rely on a few key island-grown ingredients: shellfish and citrus, tuna and swordfish, pistachios, almonds and ricotta.
+Talk to the septuagenarian chef at a Catania restaurant and she'll confide that she still uses her grandmother's recipe for pasta alla Norma, joyfully sharing the poetic imagery that links it to Mt Etna: the tomatoes are lava; the aubergines, cinders; the basil, leafy greenery; the ricotta, snow.
+Modern chefs may play with the details, but Sicily's timeless recipes - from the simplest cannolo to the most exquisite fish couscous - live on.